Did you know that the average household in the UK spends £60.60 per week on groceries?

 These averages include the costs of dairy products, fruits and vegetables, meat, poultry, fish, eggs, cereals, and bakery products.

-Around 10% of your income will go to food (excluding those takeouts and alcoholic drinks) every week, according to the Office of National Statistics.
+Around 10% of your income will go to food (excluding takeouts and alcoholic drinks) every week, according to the Office of National Statistics.

 This is why having a budget for your groceries is important because it’s actually possible to feed your family healthy meals while being frugal.

-From the planning stages to buying the right kitchen gadgets, to easy to follow recipes and more.
+From the planning stages to buying the right kitchen gadgets to easy-to-follow recipes and more.

 Not all families are the same, and that goes for budgets too.

 Therefore, it’s important to track what works for you and your family and what doesn’t.
-Half of all Americans will hit the supermarket aisles once a week while 36% go more than once a week.
+Half of all Americans will hit the supermarket aisles once a week, while 36% go more than once a week.

 Healthy food and home-cooked meals are becoming more of a must rather than an option.